soupi/rfc/reading_haskell.md

 - Sum types are alternative possible values of a given type
 - Similar to enums in other languages
 - We use `|` as saying "alternatively"
-- To calculate how many possible values our new type has, we we sum all the possibilities, therefore "sum type"
+- To calculate how many possible values our new type has, we sum all the possibilities, therefore "sum type"
 - Options must start with an uppercase letter

 ```hs